publisha/publisha.github.io/pages/create_speare_play_web.md

 - Open InDesign and find your final version of the play (**only the play - not the Introduction**)
 - Make any corrections that you like (consider the comments from the previous assignment)
 - If you created any new styles you will need to go to the style panel and configure the _Export Tags_ feature, making sure that each style will export with an HTML tag.
-- You can read the help document that I have provided - [InDesign to HTML][2aa24c4b].
+- As stated above - read the help document that I have provided - [InDesign to HTML][2aa24c4b].
 - Follow those instructions to create the interactive table of contents.
 - Export your play InDesign document with settings in the instructions.
 - You will find that you have now got a new file saved wherever your InDesign file was saved.
 You can drag this file into the `docs` folder of your working copy of the repo that you have open in Atom.
 This file should be renamed `play.html` and will replace the existing placeholder file.